-I spend a lot of time last year on the Wild Atlantic Way researching Exploring Ireland’s Wild Atlantic Way.
+I spent a lot of time last year on the Wild Atlantic Way researching Exploring Ireland’s Wild Atlantic Way.
 Richard Creagh, my co-author, and I shared the load, he took the southern half and I took the northern, Galway City was the dividing line.
 On a tight deadline we didn’t have the time to explore and linger as much as we would have liked however we both discovered many places that we new to us along the Way, even in areas that we thought we knew well.
 It was these areas – overlooked yet rewarding – that we wanted to document in the book.

 Exploring Ireland’s Wild Atlantic WayMayo, the third largest county in the country, is a bit under the radar in tourism terms, certainly compared to the big hitters – Kerry and Galway.
 However this is changing thanks to recent initiatives such as the new walking and cycling infrastructure and community organisations like Erris Beo.